 Speaking ahead of the visit, new Principal Nigel Whittle said he was excited to have the Duchess visit his school.
 He has been trying to make his students believe they DO matter – and thinks that Kate’s visit “proves it” to those children.
 He is happy that he can tell students “the Duchess of Cambridge came here to see you and your talents.”

-You may remember Kate first publicly wore the coat on an engagement in Liverpool on St. Valentine’s Day back in 2012, and then again more recently on Christmas Day to the church service she attended with her family.
+You may remember Kate first wore the coat to an engagement in Liverpool on St. Valentine’s Day back in 2012, and then again more recently on Christmas Day to the church service she attended with her family?